andrew/ultimate-awesome/README.md

 - [awesome-restaurants](https://github.com/beatinaniwa/awesome-restaurants) - Awesome restaurants in Japan.
 - [awesome-agentic-payments](https://github.com/bitrefill/awesome-agentic-payments) - A curated list of protocols, specs, SDKs, and tools powering the emerging agentic commerce stack.
 - [awesome-blockrun](https://github.com/blockrunai/awesome-blockrun) - BlockRun ecosystem - docs, SDKs, research, and community.
+- [awesome-data-engineering](https://github.com/brandonhimpfen/awesome-data-engineering) - A curated list of tools, frameworks, platforms, architectures, and learning resources for data engineering.
 - [awesome-p2p-networks](https://github.com/brandonhimpfen/awesome-p2p-networks) - A curated list of awesome resources, tools, protocols, and educational content related to Peer-to-Peer (P2P) Networks.
 P2P networks are decentralized architectures that enable nodes to connect directly, share resources, and collaborate without a central server.
 - [awesome-d3d11-learn](https://github.com/catboy-catfish/awesome-d3d11-learn) - A (work-in-progress) curated list of resources on learning how to use the graphics API Direct3D 11.
 - [awesome-gpt-store](https://github.com/chaozh/awesome-gpt-store) - A place to find all Custom Stores and OpenAI store for ChatGPT and related apps.